Thank you for your interest in the GNYC Merit Badge Counselor Program!

 Processing This Application

 Merit badge counselors must register as adult Scouters and be approved by the council advancement committee for each merit badge listed on this Merit Badge Counselor Information form.
-A merit badge counselor does not have to pay a registration fee but must complete an Adult Application for position code 42, fill out this form, and complete BSA Youth Protection training.
+A merit badge counselor must complete an Adult Application for position code 42, and complete BSA Youth Protection training.
 Submit the Adult Application with the Merit Badge Counselor Information form to your council.
 Counselors may wish to associate with a particular unit but are encouraged to serve any Scout from any unit.

 Special Qualifications and Guidelines for Merit Badge Counselors